astronomer/docs/learn/airflow-dag-parameters.md

 :::tip

 On Astro, you can use Astro alerts instead of or in addition to Airflow callbacks.
-See [When to use Airflow or Astro alerts for your pipelines on Astro](https://www.astronomer.io/docs/astro/best-practices/airflow-vs-astro-alerts) for more information.
+See [When to use Apache Airflow® or Astro alerts for your pipelines on Astro](https://www.astronomer.io/docs/astro/best-practices/airflow-vs-astro-alerts) for more information.

 :::